47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Analysis

 \subsubsection{Analysis of Photometric Scatter}

-The simple stellar population of 47 Tuc affords the opportunity to diagnose possible sources of scatter in the DP1 photometry.
+The ``simple" stellar population of 47 Tuc affords the opportunity to diagnose possible sources of scatter in the DP1 photometry.
 Figure~\ref{fig:colorcolor} shows the $g - i$ vs.\ $g - r$ color-color diagram for bright stars ($r<20$), which features a tight linear sequence.
-We considered four possible sources to explain the scatter about this sequence: 1) PSF-fitting errors stemming from known Poisson and other observational noise sources; 2) crowding errors \citep[e.g.,][]{Olsen2003}; 3) differential extinction by dust \citep[e.g.,][]{Pancino2024}; and 4) unknown sources of observational systematic error.
+We considered five possible sources to explain the scatter about this sequence: 1) PSF-fitting errors stemming from known Poisson and other observational noise sources; 2) crowding errors \citep[e.g.,][]{Olsen2003}; 3) differential extinction by dust \citep[e.g.,][]{Pancino2024}; 4) multiple stellar populations, as observed by \citet{Milone2012} and \citet{Marino_2023}; and 5) unknown sources of observational systematic error.

 For this analysis, we used the Padova Observatory CMD 3.8 web interface (https://stev.oapd.inaf.it/cmd) to generate a simulated stellar population with age 12.4~Gyr, [M/H]=$-0.5$ \citep{Simunovic2023}, and total mass of 10$^4$~$M_\odot$.
 The stellar population was drawn from isochrones based on PARSEC release v1.2S+COLIBRI S\_37+S\_35+PR16 \citep{Bressan2012,Chen2014,Tang2014,Chen2015,Rosenfield2016,Marigo2017,Pastorelli2019,Pastorelli2020} and uses the LSST throughputs Release 1.9 (Sept 2023) to compute simulated magnitudes in the LSST passbands.
 Figure~\ref{fig:LF} shows the $r$-band luminosity function of the simulated population compared to the observations, where we have normalized the simulation to match the observed number of stars with $r<20$ and adopted a distance modulus $\mu_0=13.25$ and $A_V=0.1$ mag \citep{Simunovic2023}.